ramos-ai/MoStress/README.md

 ## 5 Improvements

 1. Implement a resume report after the data preprocessing;
-2. Implement the k-fold validation to improve the results .
+2. Implement the k-fold validation to improve the results;
+3. Check if it is possible to lower the number of for loops;
+4. Implement unit tests to ensure secure changes.

 ## 6. Future Work